markbt/streampager/README.md

 * The `-X` option prevents the initial buffering of input.
 Instead, it will be displayed directly until either a full screen of input is received, or **`Space`** is pressed.
 * The `-D` option changes the delay from its default two seconds.
-Use `-D0` to disable the delay entirely, and immediately enter fullscreen mode.
+* The `-F` option disables the delay entirely, causing fullscreen mode to be entered immediately.

-An animated indicator the bottom left of the screen indicates if the input pipe is still connected.
+An indicator at the bottom right of the screen shows if the input pipe is still connected, and whether new data is being loaded.

 *sp* can also be used to display files by providing their file names as command line arguments.